Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 Oldest Member: Percy Wyer (Canada, age: 52, 199 days)

-The 1936 Olympics was a huge success for the audience: about 4 million fans came to it.
+The 1936 Olympics was a huge success with spectators: about 4 million fans came to see it.
 Radio reporters from 41 countries worked in the German capital.

-The opening of the Olympics was broadcast live on television for the first time, a full-length documentary by Leni Riefenstahl "Olympia" was shot.
+The opening of the Olympics was broadcast live on television for the first time, and a full-length film was filmed documentary Leni Riefenstahl "Olympia"

-Every day a newsletter was issued and received by 3,690 newspapers and magazines on different continents.
-Another flight across the Atlantic by a German airship took place a day later to deliver photographs of the closing of the Olympic Games to the United States.
+A newsletter was issued every day and was received by 3,690 newspapers and magazines on different continents.
+The next flight across the Atlantic of the German airship took place a day later to deliver photographs of the closing of the Olympic Games to the United States.

-The opening ceremony of the Games continued the tradition of lighting the Olympic flame since 1928, and for the first time the flame was brought from Olympia by runners passing the torch like a baton.
+The opening ceremony of the Games continued the tradition of lighting the Olympic flame, which has existed since 1928, and for the first time the flame was carried from Olympia by runners passing the torch like a relay baton.
 This marked the beginning of the tradition of the Olympic Torch Relay.

 The games set a new record for the number of participants.

-For the first time in the unofficial team standings, German athletes took the lead with 33 gold medals, 26 silver, 30 bronze.
+In the unofficial team competition, German athletes won for the first time with 33 gold medals, 26 silver, 30 bronze.

-Despite the success of the German team, the Olympics crossed out Nazi racial theories.
-For example, in athletics competitions, six first, three second and two third places were taken by black Americans, and one of them was declared the best athlete of the Games - the great American sprinter of all time Jesse Owens: he won the 100 and 200 m races, the third " gold" received in the 4x100 m relay, and the fourth in the long jump (he was the first in the history of athletics to cross the line of 8 m - 8 m 06 cm).
+Despite the success of the German team, the Olympics erased Nazi racial theories.
+For example, in track and field competitions, six first, three second and two third places were taken by black Americans, and best athlete The Games were announced by one of them - the great sprinter of all time, American Jesse Owens: he won the 100 and 200 m races, received the third gold in the 4x100 m relay, and the fourth in the long jump (he was the first in the history of athletics to overcome line 8 m - 8 m 06 cm).

-The Berlin Games were called "Jesse Owens Olympics".
+The Berlin Games were called the “Jesse Owens Olympics.”

-In the high jump, the Americans again became winners.
+The Americans again won the high jump.
 The first two places were taken by long-legged black athletes Cornelius Johnson and Dave Albritton.
 Johnson jumped 2.03 m, setting an Olympic record, Albritton was only 3 cm behind him.
-American Delos Thurber received the bronze medal.
+American Delos Thurber took bronze.

-The pole vault competitions were exciting.
-They lasted over 12 hours.
-Only late in the evening, under the spotlights (which was then a novelty), the name of the winner and the new Olympic record holder was finally announced: the American Earl Meadows jumped 4 m 35 cm.
-Suhei Nishida and Suoe Oe from Japan shared the second and third places with an equal result - 4 m 25 cm.
-The revival at the stadium caused the announcement that the athletes decided to share the medals, sawing them into halves.
+The pole vault competition was exciting.
+They lasted more than 12 hours.
+Only late in the evening, under the light of spotlights (which was a novelty then), was the name of the winner and the new Olympic record holder finally announced: American Earl Meadows jumped 4 m 35 cm.
+Suhei Nishida and Suoe Oe from Japan shared second and third places with an equal result - 4 m 25 cm.
+The announcement that the athletes decided to divide the medals by sawing them into halves caused excitement in the stadium.